 The Digital Revolution and the New Social Contract

-In the last two years, humans generated more data than in the past twenty thousand.
-Today there are over 8 billion connected devices but that figure will jump to 40 billion by 2025 with the coming of age of the Internet of Things.
-This systemic shift in how we operate, communicate, register and process data will change our economy, politics and social interactions.
+In the last few years, humans have generated more data than in the past twenty thousand.
+Today there are about 40 billion connected devices.
+This systemic shift in how we operate, communicate, register and process data is changing our economy, politics and social interactions.
 The implications of digital transformation are manifold and range from a changing landscape of economic power, to the redefinition of privacy, to the geopolitical implications of the emergence of data.

 This process, however, also brings with it numerous challenges linked to the generation and distribution of income.
 The Social Contract—that in the US was centered around social mobility and in Europe around economic security—looks increasingly broken and the gap between the highly skilled and everyone else is growing.
 These technological and economic transformations have reshaped the relationships between education, work, opportunities and welfare, rendering our previous social contract outdated, and making it necessary to establish a new one that benefits everyone.